Comptroller and Auditor General of India: Compensation

 The salary and other conditions of service of the CAG are determined by the Parliament of India through the Comptroller and Auditor-General (Duties, Powers and Conditions of Service) Act, 1971.
 His salary is the same as that of a judge of the Supreme Court of India.
 Neither the salary nor the rights of the CAG in respect of leave of absence, pension or age of retirement can be varied to his disadvantage after his appointment.
-He is not eligible for further office either under the Government of India or under the government of any state after he has ceased to hold his office.
+He is not eligible for further office either under the Union of India or under the authority of any State / UT after he has ceased to hold his office.
 These provisions are in order to ensure the independence of CAG.